woakes070048/woocommerce_chatbot/README.md

-# 🛒 WooCommerce ChatBot Assistant
+# 🛒 ChatBot Assistant for HTML website and Woocommerce

 An intelligent chatbot assistant for WooCommerce stores that helps customers with order status inquiries, product searches, and frequently asked questions.

 ## Introduction

-The WooCommerce Chatbot Assistant provides customer support features like order status tracking, product search, and FAQ assistance.
+The Chatbot Assistant provides customer support features like order status tracking, product search, and FAQ assistance.
 This guide focuses on a straightforward integration method by embedding the chatbot interface within an iframe on your website.

 ## ✨ Features